Artist Banksy on migrant crisis: ‘All Black Lives Matter’

 “Because EU authorities deliberately ignore distress calls from ’non-Europeans’,” the subversive artist continued.
 “All Black Lives Matter.”

-The video featured footage of migrants at sea and clips of the vessel, called the MV Louise Michel, which is painted bright pink.
+The video featured footage of migrants at sea and clips of the vessel, called the MV Louise Michel, which is painted bright pink and features a mural depicting a young girl holding on to a heart-shaped safety float.

 The Louise Michel crew has said it is sponsored by Banksy, whose real name remains a mystery.
 Details of his financial involvement were not available.